elahi/stats_from_scratch_edge/docs/01-intro.md

 <p class="caption">(\#fig:m2)The data underlying the analysis of the variables y3 and x3 in the anscombe data set</p>
 </div>

-Yes, you can run another regression model, but you should treat the results of the table with suspicion, given the figure above.
+You should treat the results of the table with suspicion, given the figure above.

 ```r